z-aqib/machine-learning-algorithms/challenger1/dailycases.md

 - PCA: use best found in DT
 - kbest feature selection: 35
 - algo feature importance: 20

-Gradient Boosting:
-- PCA: use best found in DT

-ERT:
-- PCA: use best found in DT

 Stacking:
 - 10 algos, 1 for each